 A virtual event, What, if not the family?, brings architects and other spatial practitioners together with artists, designers, filmmakers, and activists to reflect on the family today (and alternatives to it), on Wednesday, 2 June 2021.

-A roundtable, Designing Intimacy Today, gathers invited Canadian architects to discuss questions of collectivity, privacy, and economy, on Thursday, 10 June 2021, in a special collaboration with the Royal Architecture Institute of Canada.
+A roundtable, Designing intimacy, now?, gathers invited Canadian architects to discuss questions of collectivity, privacy, and economy, on Thursday, 10 June 2021, in a special collaboration with the Royal Architecture Institute of Canada.

 This series is part of the CCA’s one-year investigation Catching Up with Life.